 What happens next in the Johnny Depp v Amber Heard defamation trial?

+What happens next in the Johnny Depp v Amber Heard defamation trial and what are the possible verdicts?

-Divorced Hollywood actors Johnny Depp and Amber Heard are nearing the close of their acrimonious defamation trial in Virginia, which has created headlines across the world over the last six weeks and seen fans closely following proceedings on TikTok and Instagram and treating the case like a spectator sport, micro-analysing the evidence and cheering on their preferred side.
+Divorced Hollywood actors Johnny Depp and Amber Heard have reached the close of their acrimonious defamation trial in Virginia, which has created headlines across the world over six weeks and seen fans closely following proceedings on TikTok and Instagram and treating the case like a spectator sport, micro-analysing the evidence and cheering on their preferred side.

 Mr Depp, 58, is suing Ms Heard, 35, for $50m (£40m) over an opinion piece she wrote for The Washington Post in December 2018 in which she discussed domestic abuse and experiencing “the full force of our culture’s wrath for women who speak out”.